MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Operators.md

 Runs a command, script, or script block.
 The call operator, also known as the "invocation operator," lets you run commands that are stored in variables and represented by strings or script blocks.
 The call operator executes in a child scope.
-For more about scopes see [about_scopes](about_scopes.md).
+For more about scopes, see [about_scopes](about_scopes.md).

-This example stores a command in a string and execute it using the call operator.
+This example stores a command in a string and executes it using the call operator.

 ```